PeterHUistyping/Design_Pattern/README.md

 9. Optional    (Exception)

+## Summary
-So 3, 4 , 6 are all wrappers.
+3, 4 , 6 are all wrappers.
 (Structural)
-3 wraps A to B ( different inheritance tree )
+3 wraps A to B ( different inheritance tree ).
-4 wraps A to A
+4 wraps A to A.
-6 wraps a group of A and A
+6 wraps a group of A and A.

 5, 7, 8 are all Behavioural patterns.
 5 identifies common communication patterns between objects.
 [A publisher vs a list of observers 1:M]
 7 changes its type at runtime
-8 select Algorithms on the fly, using composition
+8 select Algorithms on the fly, using composition.

 ## 1. Singleton
 [Code Here](./Singleton_single_threaded.java) \